Atashnezhad/Drilling_AI_Platform_GUI/README.md

 The size of black circles shows the share of each parameter on the dependant parameter (ROP).
 The connections are representative of the interaction between parameters.

-**Drill string vibration model**: The drill string vibration model developed (Al Dushaishi et al. 2019) was used for vibration simulation and to detect the critical regions.
+**Drill string vibration model**:

+The drill string vibration model developed (Al Dushaishi et al. 2019) was used for vibration simulation and to detect the critical regions.
 The critical regions are considered and are avoided for operational parameter design purposes.

-**PDC cutter temperature model**: Glowka (1978) developed an analytical PDC cutter temperature model.
+**PDC cutter temperature model**:

+Glowka (1978) developed an analytical PDC cutter temperature model.
 The Glowka model was used for tracking the cutter temperature in real-time considering several parameters including bit grade.

-**Realtime bit wear model**: A Real-time bit wear model was developed to track the bit grade in real-time.
-This is essential due to the fact the cutters are progressively worn out which will affect the drilling performance, depth of cut, rate of penetration, cutter temperature, etc.
+**Realtime bit wear model**:

+A Real-time bit wear model was developed to track the bit grade in real-time.
+This is essential due to the fact that the cutters are progressively worn out which will affect the drilling performance, depth of cut, rate of penetration, cutter temperature, etc.

-**The Realtime Drilling Optimization Platform has five tabs including**:
+# The Realtime Drilling Optimization Platform has five tabs including
 * Main Page
 * Analysis Details
 * QC Analysis